 Wrongful death is defined as the death of a person as a result of the wrongful act of another person.
-When a wrongful death occurs, the family of the deceased may be entitled to compensation for their loss.
+When a wrongful death in Texas occurs, the family of the deceased may be entitled to compensation for their loss.

-Wrongful death lawsuits have a statute of limitation in Texas.
-Under state law, a person has only two years from the date of the death to file their wrongful death claim unless it meets one of the exceptions:
+Wrongful death lawsuits have a statute of limitations in Texas.
+Under the Texas wrongful death statute, a person has only 2 years to file a wrongful death claim from the date of the death unless it meets one of the exceptions:

 It’s important to mention again that a wrongful death claim is a civil matter.
 You may file a wrongful death claim regardless of whether criminal charges are ever filed against the defendant.

-There are two broad categories of damages that the surviving spouse, child, or parents of the deceased may be entitled to receive.
+There are two broad types of damages that the surviving spouse, child, or parents of the deceased may be entitled to receive.
 The first category helps you recover damages that the deceased may be owed from the moment of their death that resulted from a negligent act.
 This may be medical expenses, funeral expenses, pain and suffering for the deceased, lost wages, and funeral and burial expenses.

 The second broad category deals with the losses that the survivors incurred as a result of the wrongful death.
 This may include lost earning capacity, lost support and care, mental and emotional pain and suffering, loss of comfort and companionship, and lost inheritance.